teofalk99/HCI33/README.md

 # HCI33

 ## Dependencies
 There are no dependencies required for this project to run.
+All files are HTML/CSS/JS.

 ## How to Run
 To run the project (on a laptop or on the TV Display), you must run a live web server to allow for the local brick breaker assets to be loaded.